 Sleep apnea is often accompanied by snoring, disturbed sleep and daytime sleepiness.
 Many people with sleep apnea do not even know they have the condition.
 Usually a sleep partner or other family members hear the loud snoring, gasping and snorting.

 Other symptoms include:

 - Difficulty concentrating

-- Nocturnal snorting, gasping or choking (may wake self up)
+- Nocturnal snorting, gasping or choking (may wake yourself up)

 Sleep apnea is a potentially life-threatening condition that requires immediate medical attention.
 The risks of undiagnosed obstructive sleep apnea include heart attack, stroke, impotence, irregular heartbeat, high blood pressure and heart disease.

 In addition, obstructive sleep apnea causes daytime sleepiness that can result in accidents, lost productivity and interpersonal relationship problems.
 The severity of the symptoms may be mild, moderate or severe.
 Sleep apnea is a progressive condition that gets worse with age and should not be taken lightly.